 However, if you leave it the same length all over, you end up stepping into butch cut territory (more on that below), so for a more modern approach, you should consider asking your barber to add a fade on the sides.

 The fade itself can be anything from a low-fade to a high-fade, or even a taper fade.
-The boundaries between the buzz cut, butch cut and crew cut definitely blur somewhat, so be sure to be clear with your barber what you’re after, and to ask for their professional opinion as to which style will suit your face type the best.
+The boundaries between the buzz cut, butch cut and crew cut definitely blur somewhat, so be sure to be clear with your barber what you’re after.
+Ask for their professional opinion as to which style will suit your face type the best.

 Butch Cut Haircut

-The butch cut haircut is incredibly similar to the buzz cut above (in fact, it technically sits within the same family), but goes one further by going super short all over in one uniform length.
+The butch cut haircut is incredibly similar to the buzz cut above but goes super short all over in one uniform length.
 Uniform is the keyword there, since this haircut is one predominantly adopted by those in the military.

 While we say it’s super short, that doesn’t mean you have to opt for a number 1 or a number 2 on the clippers for it to be considered ‘butch’, but you could equally go for a 4 or 5, just as long as it’s the same length all over.